-Relative Entropy Maximization method (REM/MaxEnt) can be used at few contexts, for different purposes (cf. [7], [21]) and its use there can be justified by various arguments.
-In this note we consider REM within the framework of Boltzmann Jaynes Inverse Problem (the $\alpha$ -problem, for short).
-The problem is framed by informationquadruple { $\mathcal{X}, r, n, \Pi$ } where $\mathcal{X}$ is support of random variable X with probability mass function (pmf) r, and $\Pi$ is a set of pmf's into which empirical measure (hereafter called also type, or n-type) - induced by an unavailable random sample from r of size n - is known to belong.
-The objective is to select a type (one or more) from $\Pi$ when the information-quadruple and nothing else is available.
-If $\Pi$ contains more than one type, the $\alpha$ -problem can be justified on probabilistic grounds, via Conditional Limit Theorem (CoLT) [23], [22], [7], Gibbs Conditioning Principle [6], [8] and/or as asymptotic instance of simpler and more obvious Maximum Probability method [9].
+Relative Entropy Maximization method (REM/MaxEnt) can be used at few contexts [7], for different purposes and its use there can be justified by various arguments.
+In this note we consider REM within the framework of Boltzmann Jaynes Inverse Problem (the α -problem, for short).
+The problem is framed by information-quadruple { \mathcal{X}, r, n, Π } where \mathcal{X} is support of random variable X with probability mass function (pmf) r, and Π is a set of pmf's into which empirical measure (hereafter called also type, or n-type) - induced by an unavailable random sample from r of size n - is known to belong.
+The objective is to select a type (one or more) from Π when the information-quadruple and nothing else is available.
+If Π contains more than one type, the α -problem becomes under-determined and in this sense ill-posed.
+Application of REM to the α -problem can be justified on probabilistic grounds, via Conditional Limit Theorem (CoLT) [21], [20], [7], Gibbs Conditioning Principle [6], [8] and/or as asymptotic instance of Maximum Probability method [9].

-The $\alpha$ -problem is an idealization, since at least the 'true' data-sampling pmf r is usually not known, and thus it is in practice replaced by some 'reasonable' guess q.
-Choice of q usually arises from a priori considerations.
-As far as the feasible set is concerned, the most commonly considered $\Pi$ is the one defined by moment consistency constraints (abbreviated mcc) $\Pi \triangleq \{p : \sum p_i u_j(x_i) = a_j, j = 1, 2, \dots, J\}$ , where u's are real-valued functions and the vector $a \in \mathbb{R}^J$ contains the sample-based values of the Jtuple of the left-hand-side u-moments.
+The α -problem is an idealization, since at least r and Π are usually not known.
+The feasible set Π should be constructed some way, and the 'true' data-sampling pmf r should be 'guessed', hence r is in practice replaced by some 'reasonable' q.
+The most commonly considered feasible set Π is the one defined by moment consistency constraints (mcc) $\Pi \triangleq \{p : \sum p_i u_j(x_i) = a_j, j = 1, 2, \dots, J\}$, where u's are real-valued functions and the vector $a \in \mathbb{R}^J$ contains the sample-based values of the J-tuple of the left-hand-side u-moments.
 Researcher should specify the functions u, called potentials, which are thought to be a characteristic of the studied phenomenon.
+Choice of the so-called source q usually arises from a priori considerations.